Doctor of Nursing Practice (Online)

 The BSN to DNP – Family Nurse Practitioner track consists of 78 credit hours and 1,260 hours of supervised practicum, and can be completed in just three years.
 The BSN to DNP program online immerses students in both the theory and practice of primary care through curriculum that combines advanced nursing practice, informatics, and healthcare leadership coursework.

 Upon graduation, students will be qualified to sit for the American Association of Nurse Practitioners Family Nurse Practitioner exam or the American Nurses Credentialing Center exam for Family Nurse Practitioner.
-Students attend four on-campus events: two FNP intensives and one DNP intensive, and return again to defend their scholarly project on campus prior to graduation.

 - NURS 800: Theoretical Foundations & Role (3 credits)